 Occupational wellness for caregivers is often forgotten.
 Occupational therapy empowers the individual to overcome any barriers that are getting in the way of living their best life.

 For children, this includes feeling proud of brushing your teeth all by yourself, going on a family vacation with your parents, having the tools to be successful attending a school party, and being able to keep up with the neighborhood friends on their bikes or scooters.
 These meaningful activities and occupations bring a sense of purpose, joy, and belonging.

 As important as it is to ensure occupational wellbeing and participation for the child, it is equally as crucial promoting occupational wellness for families and caregivers.
-If you have employees that are caring for children or young adults with special needs, consider these three areas of occupational wellbeing:
+If you have employees that are caring for children or young adults, consider these three areas of occupational wellbeing:

 Occupational Wellness includes Getting Sleep

 Sleep is a crucial daily occupation that affects everything else we do daily.
 For example, sleep significantly impacts occupational wellness by affecting work performance, problem-solving skills, and executive function.
 One way to support a caregiver is to offer flexible work hours to accommodate their unique schedule with their child.
 Another option is providing resources for respite care for parents.
 Respite care allows caregivers time to have a break to care for themselves.